ottomatica/docable/README.md

 Turns out that our tutorial breaks if using a different version of netcat, which does not support the `-q 1` option.
 Oops!

-After fixing the issue by changing to using "-w 1" (terminated after timeout instead of time since not STDIN input).
-Running `docable test`, we have fixed the tutorial:
+After fixing the issue by changing to using "-w 1" (terminated after timeout instead of time since no STDIN input).
+Running `docable test`, we verify have fixed the tutorial:

 ![example execution](img/example-run.png)